zackguo24003050/Finding-origin-of-replication/README.md

 #First I try to find the most frequent pattern, which is likely to have different meaning than others.

-#I aslo try to count different pattern

 #After that, I find the revserve complement of it, proving that it is not due to randomness.

+#I also find the position of specific pattern on the genome.